 Dealing with unlawful occupancy in rental properties can happen, even with preventative measures in place.
-It is a challenging and time-consuming task that every property manager and landlord may have to deal with at some point in time.
+It is a challenging and time-consuming task that every property manager and landlord may encounter at some point.

-In this post, we will explore the definitions of squatter and resident eviction, highlight preventive measures Arrived has implemented to protect investors, and outline ways to reduce your exposure to adverse outcomes from an eviction process.
+In this post, we will explore the definitions of squatter and resident eviction, highlight the preventive measures Arrived implements to protect investors, and outline ways to reduce your exposure to adverse outcomes from the eviction process.

 Finding the Right Property Management Partners